authzed/terraform-provider-authzed/CONTRIBUTING.md

-# Contributing to the AuthZed Cloud API Terraform Provider
+# Contributing to the AuthZed Terraform Provider

-Thank you for considering contributing to the AuthZed Cloud API Terraform Provider!
+Thank you for considering contributing to the AuthZed Terraform Provider!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct